dwbelliston/imtag-serverless/BLOG.md

 # Enable ptvsd on 0.0.0.0 address and on port 5890 that we'll connect later with our IDE
 ptvsd.enable_attach(address=('0.0.0.0', 5890), redirect_output=True)
-ptvsd.wait_for_attach()
+print('Hello, Im going to wait for vs code to attach to me before I continue...') ptvsd.wait_for_attach()
 ```